Open

 Eligible expenses

-- Upgrades to mechanical systems such as boilers, booster pumps, building automation systems, make-up air units, garage exhaust fan and CO controls, heat/energy recovery ventilators, heat pumps, and cooling system upgrades
+- Mechanical system upgrades, including boilers, booster pumps, building automation systems, make-up air units, garage exhaust fan and CO controls, heat and energy recovery ventilators, heat pumps, and cooling system upgrades

-- Installation of low flow or ultra-low flow toilets
+- Water fixtures, including low flow and ultra-low flow toilets

 Selection criteria